For Thy Great Pain Have Mercy on My Little Pain

 • Formats: 20

-In the year 1413, Margery, a woman with visions of Christ that have alienated her from her family and endangered her life, meets Julian, an anchoress who has spent twenty-three years confined to her cell.
-Their meeting in Norwich becomes a profound exchange of stories about girlhood, motherhood, sickness, loss, doubt, and belief.
-Both women have revelations more powerful than the world is ready to hear, and their encounter will change everything.
-Sensual, vivid, and humane, the novel cracks history open to reveal the lives of two extraordinary women, exploring themes of grief, trauma, and the hidden lives of women.
-The book has been widely praised for its intimate and epic portrayal of female courage and has won several awards, including the Scottish Book Awards - First Book of the Year.
+In the year 1413, Margery, a woman with visions of Christ that have alienated her from her family and endangered her life, meets Julian, an anchoress who has been confined to her cell for twenty-three years.
+Their meeting sparks a profound exchange of stories about girlhood, motherhood, sickness, loss, doubt, and belief, revealing revelations more powerful than the world is ready to hear.
+The novel sensitively explores the lives of these extraordinary women, offering a vivid and humane portrayal of their struggles and strengths. /n/n Sensual and meticulously researched, this debut novel cracks open history to expose the hidden lives of women, their courage, and their unyielding spirit in the face of adversity.
+The book has been widely praised for its intimate and epic portrayal of grief, trauma, and revelation.

 Reviews